Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 <img src="./resources/EncoderCodeBlockDiargam.svg" width="100%" align="center"/>

 As a first step, the user may use the AMDC `drv/encoder` driver module `encoder_get_position()` to get the count of the encoder reading.
 The`drv/encoder` driver module also has a function called `encoder_get_steps()` which gives the incremental change in the encoder position.
 Whereas, `encoder_get_position()` gives the actual position of the shaft and this can be converted the rotor position in radians.
 Next, the user needs to verify if the encoder count is increasing or decreasing with counter-clock wise rotation of shaft.
 This may be done by manually rotating the shaft and observing the trend of the reported position with respect to the direction of rotation.
 This document follows the convention of a positive rotor angle in the counter clockwise (CCW) direction of shaft rotation.
 Using this information, along with the offset and total encoder counts per revolution, the obtained count can be translated into angular position using a simple linear equation.
-The user must ensure that angle is within the bounds of 0 and 2 $\pi$ by appropriately wrapping the variable using the `mod` function.
+The user must ensure that angle is within the bounds of 0 and 2$\pi$ by appropriately wrapping the variable using the `mod` function.

 Example code to convert encoder to angular position in radians:
 ```C